Actor Mohit Raina marries, Bollywood celebrities send congratulatory wishes - ExBulletin

 Actor Mohit Raina marries, Bollywood celebrities send congratulatory wishes

-Vicky Kaushal and Katrina Kaifs’ wedding was the talk of the country in 2021.
-However, in 2022, Vicky’s “Uri” co-star Mohit Raina kicked off the new year while making headlines for similar reasons!
-Raina, who was seen in a leading role as Major Karan Kashyap in the hit film ‘Uri: The Surgical Strike’ has announced her surprise marriage to Aditi on Instagram.
+The marriage of Vicky Kaushal and Katrina Kaif hit the headlines in 2021.
+However, in 2022, Vicky’s co-star in the movie “Uri”, Mohit Raina, kicked off the new year while also making the headlines for similar reasons!
+Raina, who was seen starring Major Karan Kashyap in the hit film ‘Uri: The Surgical Strike’ has announced her surprise marriage to Aditi on Instagram.
 Speaking to the photo-sharing app Instagram on Saturday, the actor posted photos from his intimate wedding ceremony.

-Seconds after the wedding message, the filmmakers and Bollywood stars wrote lovely comments and wishes for the newlywed couple.
+Seconds after the wedding message, the filmmakers and Bollywood stars wrote charming comments and wishes for the newlywed couple.
 Filmmaker Karan Johar, actresses Dia Mirza, Mrunal Thakur also congratulated the couple.

 Mohit Raina was last seen in ‘Shiddat’ with Daina Penty.
-The actor had previously gained enormous popularity on television for the show “Devon Ke Dev Mahadev”, where the actor played the role of Lord Shiva.
+The actor had already gained enormous popularity on television for the show ‘Devon Ke Dev Mahadev’, where the actor played the role of Lord Shiva.

 Financial Express is now on Telegram.
 Click here to join our channel and stay up to date with the latest news and updates from Biz.